 There are many ways to create your own style so play around and have fun knitting cables.

 Are there holes on the sides of your cables?
 There were with mine too.

-Loosen up the yarn a bit.
-All it means is that you are knitting the cable stitches too tightly.
+Just loosen up the yarn a bit.
+All it means is that you are knitting cable stitches a little too tightly.
 And the more you try to tighten up the hole the bigger it will get.

 You see when you're knitting cables the yarn gets really stretched and because it's being stretched it actually needs more yarn.